Meal Assistance Program Policy & Application

 HPISD Cafeteria Income Need Meal Assistance Program Policy

-If your child is found eligible for a free breakfast or lunch, he/she will be able to purchase a basic entrée option meal only (entrée or sandwich, fruit/vegetable, milk or juice) with a maximum limit of $4.50/lunch meal at Elementary Campuses and a maximum limit of $6.00 at Secondary Campuses, with no charge to the student.
-If your child qualifies for a reduced meal, he/she will be able to purchase a basic entrée option meal only (entrée or sandwich, fruit/vegetable, milk or juice) with a limit of $4.50/meal (elementary) and $6.00 (secondary), although the student’s meal charge responsibility for the reduced eligibility meal will be $2.25/meal (elementary) and $2.75 (secondary).
-The money will be placed into the child’s Skyward account with a limit for the either free or reduced rate, based on determined eligibility.
+If your child is found eligible for a free breakfast or lunch, he/she will be able to purchase a basic entrée option meal only (entrée or sandwich, fruit/vegetable, milk or juice) with a maximum spend limit of $4.50/lunch meal at Elementary Campuses and a combined breakfast and/or lunch maximum spend limit of $6.00 at Secondary Campuses, with no charge to the student.
+Your child’s Skyward account will be funded in the amount equal to the set above daily spend limit of the free meal rate times the number of school days left in the school calendar at the time of application approval.
+Any purchases above the amount funded to the child’s account will be the responsibility of the child.
+If your child qualifies for a reduced meal, he/she will be able to purchase a basic entrée option meal only (entrée or sandwich, fruit/vegetable, milk or juice).
+Your child’s Skyward account will be funded in the amount equal to the provided meal rate of $2.25/meal (elementary) and $3.25/day (secondary), times the number of school days left in the school calendar at the time of application approval for reduced meal assistance.
+Any purchases above the amount funded to the child’s account will be the responsibility of the child.
+Money will be placed into the child’s Skyward account with a limit for either free or reduced rate, based on determined eligibility.

 Assistance Application Process